tobie/specref/README.md

 Now whether you decide to display the result as `[HTTP1]`, `[rfc7230]`, `[RFC7230]`, or even `[1]` is up to you.
 Of course, it's silly to reference both `[HTTP1]` and `[rfc7230]` in the same specification, but that's something for the editors and/or their tools to avoid.

+### Obsoleted references

+Some entries have an `obsoletedBy` property which contains an array of identifiers.
+These identifiers reference specifications that replace this one and can be queried separately from the database.

+Like aliases, these identifiers are resolved (there are tests for that), but, unlike aliases, they are not returned with the response to the initial query.

+Note that these identifiers can themselves point to aliases or have their own `obsoletedBy` property.

 ### CORS

 **CORS is enabled for all origins.** By default the service returns JSON data, which is great but not convenient for browsers that do not support CORS yet.
 For those, simply adding the `callback` parameter with the name of the callback function you want will switch the response to JSON-P.